groobob/ICS4U-FinalProject/README.md

 Map manager:
 - Responsible for spawning and despawning map using an algorithm
-- Can specify size and other vlaues
+- Can specify size and other values
+- Map generation is procedurally generated.

 Upgrade Manager:
 - Responsible for giving upgrades upon level completion